RediSearch/RediSearch/docs/docs/Configuring.md

 ```
 $ redis-server --loadmodule ./redisearch.so MAXPREFIXEXPANSIONS 1000
 ```

-!!!
-Note "MAXPREFIXEXPANSIONS replaces the deprecated config word MAXEXPANSIONS."
+{{% alert title="MAXPREFIXEXPANSIONS replaces the deprecated config word MAXEXPANSIONS" color="info" %}}
 RediSearch considers these two configurations as synonyms.
 The synonym was added to be more descriptive.
+{{% /alert %}}

 ---